equinor/tagreader-python/docs/manual.md

 ## ODBC Drivers

 To be able to connect to OSISoft PI or AspenTech InfoPlus.21 servers using ODBC, you need to obtain and install proprietary ODBC drivers.
+This is not required if you prefer to connect using REST APIs.

 If you work in Equinor, then you can find further information and links to download the drivers on our [wiki](https://wiki.equinor.com/wiki/index.php/tagreader-python).

-If you do not work in Equinor: It may already work for you, although it is typically not sufficient to install the desktop applications from AspenTech or OSIsoft, since these normally don't come packaged with 64-bit ODBC drivers.
-Check with your employer/organisation whether the ODBC drivers are available for you.
+If you do not work in Equinor: ODBC queries may already work for you, although it is typically not sufficient to install the desktop applications from AspenTech or OSIsoft, since these normally don't come packaged with 64-bit ODBC drivers.
+If tagreader complains about missing drivers, check with your employer/organisation whether the ODBC drivers are available for you.
 If not, you may be able to obtain them directly from the vendors.

 ## Adding host certificates

 ### For Equinor users

 The Web APIs are queried with the requests package.
-Requests does not utilize the system certificate store, but instead relies on the Certifi bundle.
+Requests does not utilize the system certificate store, but instead relies on the certifi bundle.
 In order to avoid SSL verification errors, we need to either turn off SSL verification (optional input argument `verifySSL=False` for relevant function calls) or, strongly preferred, add the certificate to the certifi bundle.
-To to this, simply activate the virtual environment where you installed tagreader, and run the following snippet. *Note* : This requires Certifi >= 2020.04.05.
-If your version is older, upgrade with `pip install --upgrade certifi` )
+To to this, simply activate the virtual environment where you installed tagreader, and run the following snippet:

 ``` python
 from tagreader.utils import add_statoil_root_certificate